ldtteam/MinecoloniesWiki/source/buildings/university.md

 | 4 | 4 |
 | 5 | 5 |

+Additionally, offline research time is unlocked at University level 3.

 ## University GUI

 When accessing the University's hut block by right-clicking on it, you will see a GUI with different options: